 Many photographers make sales based on a selection of random images from different events.
 Remember, even a busted clock is right twice a day!

 I take great pride in producing a final image collection that exceeds my clients’ expectations.
 They represent the quality I present in my own portfolio, blog posts, and social media images.

 If you want to view several weddings in their entirety, contact me to request a link!

 Equipment fails.
-That's the nature of technology.
+That’s the nature of technology.
 Your photographer should have at least two main camera bodies and several high-quality lenses.
-They should have a backup camera that's no more than three years old.
-We often replace our cameras every two years, and use the "old" ones as spares.
-They should have backups for at least a few lenses.
+They should have a backup camera that’s no more than three years old.
+We often replace our cameras every two years, and use the “old” ones as spares.
+They should also have back ups for at least a few lenses.

 Most of us carry at least two on-camera flashes, especially if one is fitted with a diffuser.
 We also carry a spare camera, flash batteries, and battery chargers.
-We also carry enough memory cards to store the Library of Congress.
+You’ll also find in our bags enough memory cards to store the Library of Congress.

 Your photographer should store backups.
 They should have your original and retouched images on many external storage devices.